zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/ignore-on-synchronize-insert-expression.md

 The `IgnoreOnSynchronizeInsertExpression` allows you to ignore some columns when the `BulkSynchronize` method executes the `insert` statement and these columns will only be used in `update` statement.

-The following example ignores the `Description` property in insertion and will be considered when updating the records.
+The following example ignores the `ModifiedDate` property in insertion and will be considered when updating the records.

 ```csharp
 using (var context = new EntityContext())